2014 Edmonton shooting

 On December 29, 2014, 53-year-old Phu Lam committed a shooting spree in Edmonton, Alberta, Canada.
 He shot and killed eight people, including two children, most of whom were his relatives.
-He committed suicide at VN Express, a Vietnamese/Chinese restaurant, in which he had a professional interest that allowed after hours access; the restaurant was located in Fort Saskatchewan, Northeast of Edmonton.
+He committed suicide at VN Express, a Vietnamese/Chinese restaurant in Fort Saskatchewan, Northeast of Edmonton.

 Details

 Lam killed seven relatives, including two children under the age of ten, in a house in north Edmonton.
 Lam then went into another house in the Haddow neighbourhood of Edmonton and killed Cyndi Duong.
 He then drove to Fort Saskatchewan where he entered a Chinese/Vietnamese restaurant, where he had after hours access in order to complete kitchen repairs, and committed suicide by shooting himself.
 Police entered the restaurant at 7:34 a.m. on December 30, where they found Lam's body.